An Elliott intertwining approach to classifying actions of C$^*$-tensor categories: Actions of C -tensor categories

+\begin{rmk} Often in the literature an action of $\cC$ on $A$ is given instead by a C$^*$-tensor functor $F:\cC\rightarrow \Corr_0(A)$.
+We choose to define it as a functor from $\cC^{\rev}$ so that an action of a countable discrete group $\Gamma$ induces an action of the category $\Hilb(\Gamma)$ (see Example \ref{exn:groupaction}). \end{rmk}

-\begin{rmk} In the literature, the main interest is actions of \emph{rigid} C$^*$-tensor categories on C$^*$-algebras (see e.g. \cite{EqKK,limitfusioncategclassif,JP16,nonunitalcateg,IntertTomatsu,RHPBN23}).
-This is because rigid C$^*$-tensor categories axiomatise the standard invariant in subfactor theory and can be thought of as the mathematical objects encoding the symmetry in finite index inclusions of C$^*$-algebras.
-If $\cC$ is a rigid C$^*$-tensor category, $A$ is separable, and $(F,J):\cC\rightarrow \Corr_0(A)$ is a C$^*$-tensor functor, then the bimodule associated to the correspondence $F(X)$ for any $X\in \cC$ has a countable dense subset by {\cite[Corollary 2.24]{nonunitalcateg}} and hence $(F,J)$ automatically falls into $\Corr_0^{\sep}(A)$. \end{rmk}
+\begin{rmk} In the literature, the main interest is actions of \emph{unitary} tensor categories on C$^*$-algebras (see e.g. \cite{EqKK,limitfusioncategclassif,JP16,nonunitalcateg,IntertTomatsu,RHPBN23}).
+This is because unitary tensor categories axiomatise the standard invariant in subfactor theory and can be thought of as the mathematical objects encoding the symmetry in finite index inclusions of C$^*$-algebras.
+If $\cC$ is a unitary tensor category, $A$ is separable, and $(F,J):\cC\rightarrow \Corr_0(A)$ is a C$^*$-tensor functor, then the bimodule associated to the correspondence $F(X)$ for any $X\in \cC$ is of finite index and hence it has a countable dense subset by {\cite[Corollary 2.24]{nonunitalcateg}}.
+Therefore, $(F,J)$ automatically falls into $\Corr_0^{\sep}(A)$. \end{rmk} \begin{example} Let $\Gamma$ be a a countable discrete group and let $(\alpha,\mathfrak{u}):\Gamma\rightarrow \Aut(A)$ be a twisted action.
+The pair $(\alpha,\mathfrak{u})$ will induce a C$^*$-tensor functor $(\alpha,\mathfrak{u}):\Hilb(\Gamma)^{\rev}\rightarrow \Corr_0(A)$ by setting